Opinion | 7 ways Trump and his cabal are using government to corrupt the election

 Trump has explicitly tied the vaccine to his reelection timetable and has lashed out at scientists, saying they’re slow-walking the process to hurt him politically, which tells them meeting that schedule is to be a priority.

-Interfering in public messaging: Politico reports that political administration appointees have been relentlessly intervening to soften language in official communications from the Centers for Disease Control and Prevention, to align them with Trump’s rosy claims about the coronavirus.
+Interfering in public health messaging.
+Politico reports that political appointees have been relentlessly intervening to soften language in official communications from the Centers for Disease Control and Prevention, to align them with Trump’s rosy claims about the coronavirus.
 They’ve had some success.

 This comes even as the Department of Health and Human Services is seeking to award a $250 million contract to an outside communications firm in part to package a message of “hope” about the coronavirus.
-Democrats are investigating whether this is a taxpayer funded “political propaganda campaign.”
+Democrats are investigating whether this is a taxpayer-funded “political propaganda campaign.”

 This is a reasonable fear, based on other manipulation we’ve already seen: A White House model created to support overly optimistic coronavirus death projections, and White House efforts to edit CDC school reopening guidelines to downplay risk.

 Twisting intelligence to support campaign agitprop.
-A Department of Homeland Security whistleblower has revealed that top officials pressed for findings about civil unrest to be revised to downplay white supremacist violence and pump up the illusion of an organized leftist domestic terror threat.
+A Department of Homeland Security whistleblower has revealed that top officials pressed for findings about civil unrest to be revised to downplay white-supremacist violence and pump up the illusion of an organized leftist domestic terror threat.

 Numerous of Trump’s top law enforcement and national security officials have used their government positions to lend validation to unsupported claims bolstering that narrative, which has figured heavily in Trump’s campaign messaging.

-Helping cast doubt on Russian electoral sabotage: Attorney General William P. Barr may reportedly release an interim report on his department’s ongoing “review” of the origins of the Russia investigation before the election.
-Barr reportedly wants the U.S. Attorney doing the review to move faster.
+Helping cast doubt on Russian electoral sabotage.
+Attorney General William P. Barr may reportedly release an interim report on his department’s ongoing “review” of the origins of the Russia investigation before the election.
+Barr reportedly wants the U.S. attorney doing the review to move faster.

-Importantly, this is not merely about the last election, or about validating Trump’s bogus “Obamagate” narrative.
+Importantly, this is not merely about the 2016 election, or about validating Trump’s bogus “Obamagate” narrative.
 It’s about this election, too: Barr wants to discredit the special counsel’s findings about Russian interference in 2016.
 This won’t just make Trump’s last win appear less tainted.
-It could also facilitate another round of it now.
+By downplaying Russian culpability, it could also facilitate another round of it now.

 Limiting disclosure of knowledge of Russian sabotage.
 Meanwhile, Trump’s intelligence officials have announced an end to in-person congressional briefings on what they’re learning about ongoing Russian efforts to sabotage this election.